devapro/devapro.github.io/source/_posts/swap.md

   - Raspberry Pi
 date: 2025-12-29 17:30:00
 tags:
-  - Linux
+  - linux
-  - Raspberry Pi
+  - raspberry Pi
-  - Swap
-  - Memory
+  - swap
 excerpt:
   - Guide to creating and configuring a swap file on Raspberry Pi to improve performance and prevent out-of-memory errors
 ---